wetransform-os/dockup/README.md

 ### Scheduling

 If you want `dockup` to run the backup as a cron task, you can set the environment variable `CRON_TIME` to the desired frequency, for example `CRON_TIME=0 0 * * *` to backup every day at midnight.

+### Retries

+Sometimes creating the TAR archive may fail, often due to modifications to the files while `tar` is running.

+If this happens very often, you should consider using a different option than creating TAR archives for backup.
+The `BEFORE_BACKUP_CMD` and `AFTER_BACKUP_CMD` environment variables can help with that.

+If this happens seldomly and you want to avoid a backup failing due to that, you can configure Dockup to retry creating the archive if it fails.
+For that, use the following environment variables:

+* **BACKUP_TAR_TRIES** - maximum number of tries for the backup (defaults to `5`)
+* **BACKUP_TAR_RETRY_SLEEP** - number of seconds to wait between retries (defaults to `30`)

 ## Restore